-The control logic performs a calculation of the average tuning word during the $T{\rm AVG}$ interval and stores the result in the holdover history register (Address 0x0D14 to Address 0x0D19).
-Computation of the average for each $T{\rm AVG}$ interval is independent of the previous interval (that is, the average is a memoryless average as opposed to a true moving average).
-In addition, at the end of each $T{\rm AVG}$ interval, the device generates an internal strobe pulse.
-The strobe pulse sets the history updated bit in the IRQ monitor register (assuming that the bit is enabled via the IRQ mask register).
+The control logic performs a calculation of the average tuning word during the $T{AVG}$ interval and stores the result in the holdover history register (Address 0D14 to Address 0D19).
+Computation of the average for each $T{AVG}$ interval is independent of the previous interval (that is, the average is a memoryless average as opposed to a true moving average).
+In addition, at the end of each $T{AVG}$ interval, the device generates an internal strobe pulse.
+The strobe pulse sets the history updated bit in the IRQ monitor register (assuming the bit is enabled via the IRQ mask register).
 Furthermore, the strobe pulse is available as an output signal via the multifunction pins (see the Multifunction Pins (M0 to M7) section).

-History accumulation begins when the device switches to a new reference.
+History accumulation begins whenever the device switches to a new reference.
 The user should be aware that the first tuning word history interval includes the initial DPLL acquisition, and the DPLL tuning word values during acquisition can corrupt the average value of the first holdover history interval.
 To avoid holdover history corruption during loop acquisition, the user can clear the holdover history after DPLL phase lock by setting Bit 2 of Register 0x0A03.
 By default, the device clears any previous history when it switches to a new reference.
-Furthermore, the user can clear the tuning word history under software control using Bit 2 of Register 0x0A03 or under hardware control via the multifunction pins (see the Multifunction Pins (M0 to M7) section).
+Furthermore, the user can clear the tuning word history under software control via Register 0x0A03, Bit 2, or under hardware control via the multifunction pins (see the Multifunction Pins (M0 to M7) section).
 However, the user has the option of programming the device to retain (rather than clear) the old history by setting the persistent history bit (Register 0x031B, Bit 3).

-When the tuning word history is nonexistent (that is, after a power-up, reset, or switchover to a new reference with the persistent history bit cleared), the device waits for the history accumulation timer ($T{\rm AVG}$) to expire before storing the first history value in the holdover history register.
+Whenever the tuning word history is nonexistent (that is, after a power-up, reset, or switchover to a new reference with the persistent history bit cleared), the device waits for the history accumulation timer ( $T{AVG}$ ) to expire before storing the first history value in the holdover history register.

-In cases where T{AVG} is quite large (41⁄2 hours, for example), a problem arises in that the first averaged result does not become available until the full T{AVG} interval passes.
+In cases where $T{AVG}$ is quite large (41⁄2 hours, for example), a problem arises in that the first averaged result does not become available until the full $T{AVG}$ interval passes.
 Thus, it is possible that as much as 41⁄2 hours can elapse before the first averaged result is available.
-If the device must switch to holdover during this time, a tuning word history is not available.
+If the device has to switch to holdover mode during this time, a tuning word history is not available.

-To alleviate this problem, the user can access the incremental average bits in the history mode register (Register 0x031B, Bits[2:0]).
-If the history has been cleared, this 3-bit value, K ($0 \le K \le 7$), specifies the number of intermediate averages to take during the first, and only the first, T{AVG} interval.
-When K=0, no intermediate averages are calculated; therefore, the first average occurs after Interval T{AVG} (the default operating mode).
-However, if K=4, for example, sixteen intermediate averages are taken during the first T{AVG} interval.
+To alleviate this problem, the user has access to the incremental average bits in the history mode register (Register 0x031B, Bits[2:0]).
+If the history has been cleared, then this 3-bit value, K ( $0 \le K \le 7$ ), specifies the number of intermediate averages to take during the first, and only the first, TAVG interval.
+When K = 0, no intermediate averages are calculated; therefore, the first average occurs after interval TAVG (the default operating mode).
+However, if K = 4, for example, sixteen intermediate averages are taken during the first TAVG interval.

-These average computations occur at $T{AVG}/16$, $T{AVG}/8$, $T{AVG}/4$, $T{AVG}/2$, and T{AVG} (note that the denominator exhibits a sequence of powers of 2 beginning with $T{AVG}/2^K$).
-The calculation of intermediate averages occurs only during the first T{AVG} interval.
-All subsequent average computations occur at evenly spaced intervals of $T{\mbox{\tiny AVG}}.$
+These average computations occur at $T{AVG}/16$ , $T{AVG}/8$ , $T{AVG}/4$ , $T{AVG}/2$ , and $T{AVG}$ (notice that the denominator exhibits a sequence of powers of 2 beginning with $T{AVG}/2^{K}$ ).
+The calculation of intermediate averages occurs only during the first $T{AVG}$ interval.
+All subsequent average computations occur at evenly spaced intervals of $T{AVG}$ .